 Dunluce Castle is a gem, its outline provides an iconic view of this part of the Causeway Coastal Route, one of the 'must see' views along the designated tourist drive.
 It is frequently quoted as being one of Ireland's most romantic castle locations.

 The Old Bushmills Distillery is the world's oldest licensed whiskey distillery having been granted its licence to distil in 1608 by James I.

 Antrim is one of the five counties which borders Lough Neagh, the largest freshwater lake in the British Isles at 18 miles long and 7 miles wide.
-Legend has it that the giant Finn McCool, in a fight with a rival giant, scooped up a vast handful of earth so creating Lough Neagh.
+Legend has it that Finn McCool, in a fight with a rival giant, scooped up a vast handful of earth which created Lough Neagh.
 Finn then threw the handful of earth towards England, but it fell short into the Irish Sea and became the Isle of Man.